nicklockwood/layout/README.md

 </UIView>
 ```

-Unlike composition, when using a template, the children of both nodes are concatenated rather than one set being replaced.
-Also, the imported template's root node class must be either the same class or a *superclass* of the importing node (unlike with composition, where it must be the same class or a subclass).
+The imported template's root node class must be either the same class or a *superclass* of the importing node (unlike with composition, where it must be the same class or a *subclass*).

-Although you can override the attributes of the root node of an imported template, there is currently no way to override or parameterize the children, apart from by using state variables or constants in the normal fashion.

 ## Parameters

 When using templates, you can configure the root node of the template by setting expressions on the importing node, but this offers rather limited control over customization.
-Ideally, you want to be able to configure properties of nodes inside the template, and that's where *parameters* come in.
+Ideally, you want to be able to configure properties of nodes *inside* the template as well, and that's where *parameters* come in.

 You define parameters by adding `<param/>` nodes inside an ordinary Layout node: